Evolving parent app theming

 Image uploads use the device’s default file picker, reducing friction and cognitive load.

-File type and size validation happens immediately, with clear error messaging when needed.
+File type and size validation happens immediately, catching mistakes before they become a support ticket.

-The setup experience mirrors the simplicity of the outcome: minimal inputs, visible impact.
+The setup mirrors the outcome: a few small inputs, an immediately visible result.

 I progressed the work into high-fidelity screens and collaborated closely with developers throughout implementation to ensure the experience matched the intended behaviour and accessibility requirements.
 All designs followed the existing design system and established UI patterns, working within its constraints rather than redefining visual language.